kishore12078/ASP.NET-core-Web-API/The Big Picture/README.md

 -> gRPC uses Binary Serialization format called Protocol Buffers instead of JSON -> 'Contract' refers identify the functionality of a method in API and what is those parameters and return types -> In gRPC object declaration we must specify the numbers for every property because, at the serialized data we use numbers not property names

+SIGNAL R:
+-> if one user changes something that will must reflect to everyone for this purpose server(api) wants to make a request, for this problem signalR supports the webAssembly.
+-> server can able to call the client methods for this, signalR having HUB class in it -> SignalR webTechniques are WebSockets, Server Sent Clients and Long Polling